 - Select a location in full sun with good rich moist organic, well-drained soil.

 - Sow seeds thinly in sunny outdoor cold frame or seedbed in spring after danger of frost.
-In the Deep South, Gulf, and Pacific Coast, sow seeds from fall to spring.
+Sow seeds from fall to spring in the Deep South, Gulf, and Pacific Coast.

 - Remove weeds and work organic matter into the top 6-8 inches of soil; then level and smooth.

 - Seedlings will emerge in 15-21 days depending on soil and weather conditions.

 How to Grow

 - Keep weeds under control during the Chinese Lantern growing season.
 Weeds compete with your plants for water, space and nutrients, so control them by either cultivating often or use a mulch to prevent the germination of their seeds.

 - Mulches can also be used to help retain soil moisture and maintain an even temperature throughout the soil.
 For perennials, an organic mulch of aged bark or shredded leaves lends a natural look to the bed and will improve the soil as it breaks down in time.
 Always keep mulches off a plant’s stems to prevent possible rot.

 - Careful watering is essential in getting perennials off to a good start.
 Water thoroughly at least once a week to help new roots grow down deeply.
 Soil should be damp at about 1 inch below the soil surface.
 You can check this by sticking your finger in the soil.
 Water early in the morning to give all leaves enough time to dry.
 One inch of rain or watering per week is recommended for most perennial plants.
 You can check to see if you need to add water by using a rain gauge.